 In fact, as I wrote a short blog post (see "Will I Stay with ING Capital Direct One?"), I went so far as to question whether or not I'd even keep my ING Direct accounts open.

-    Well, over four years have have passed since then, and the name-change is oh-so-official now.
+Well, over five years have have passed since then, and the name-change is oh-so-official now.
 All of my Capital One 360 (formerly ING Direct) accounts are still in use by my household.
 About the only thing that's changed is the color scheme.
 And, of course, the web URLs.

 Changes like that, I can live with.

 Because I really like my

 (You can still read my Electric Orange Checking review, if you like, if only for comparison's sake.)